 Karp said NetApp is trying to become manageable in any storage environment.

 A key difference between API swaps and NetApp's approach is that most API exchanges are limited.
 Vendors share interfaces that let third parties manage certain functions of a storage array.
-Network Appliance is offering a
+Network Appliance is offering a complete set of its APIs to manage every function on their systems.

 Bill North, International Data Corp., Framingham, Mass., said NetApp is different than the array vendors because they operate at the file level.
 "They are a filer, not an array, so they're managed a bit differently."